chakrakan/huntr-exporter/README.md

 1. Create a .env file at the base of the project with the necessary variables as defined in .env.sample
 2. Run the script using `python main.py`

+## Note

+You can also un-archive your past boards temporarily and get info from those by populating the `ARCHIVED_BOARD_NAME` environment variable in your env and setting the title accordingly.

+Then re-archive old boards to continue adding to the main board in use.